June 8, 2026

 Let’s take a closer look at how CDs might offer some stability in times of market uncertainty and how they are an important component of a well-diversified financial strategy.
 But first, if you’re not familiar with how CDs work or just need a refresher, check out our Guide to CDs, which breaks down the basics.

-A CD is a common type of deposit account offered by banks – a savings vehicle that can typically help you earn, depending on the terms, a higher interest rate than a traditional savings account.
+A CD is a common type of deposit account offered by banks—a savings vehicle that can typically help you earn, depending on the terms, a higher interest rate than a traditional savings account.

-Earnings from a fixed-rate CD are also more predictable: You know exactly how much interest you will receive at the end of your term – no matter what’s going on in the market.
+Earnings from a fixed-rate CD are also more predictable: You know exactly how much interest you will receive at the end of your term—no matter what’s going on in the market.
 The same, however, cannot be said for investments in securities like stocks, where there is no guaranteed rate of return.
 And with the stock market, while there’s an opportunity to earn a higher rate of return than a CD, bear in mind that you also face the potential risk of losing the money you originally invested.

 Given that they are relatively low-risk, some might be inclined to think that CDs could be an “alternative” or replacement to stocks when the markets are struggling.
-But it’s important to understand that a well-thought-out financial strategy isn’t about whether you should put your savings towards CDs or stocks.
+But it’s important to understand that a well-thought-out financial strategy isn’t about whether you should put your savings toward CDs or stocks.
 In other words, it shouldn’t be an either-or strategy.

-Bear in mind that CDs are generally intended to help you reach short- or medium-term savings goals, while investing in stocks or other securities can help you reach your long-term financial goals (think: retirement).
+Good to know: CDs are generally intended to help you reach short- or medium-term savings goals, while investing in stocks or other securities can help you reach your long-term financial goals (think: retirement).
 And that’s because, historically, stocks tend to provide higher returns than CDs over the long run.

 Learn more: Saving vs. Investing: What's the Difference?